briansan/node/master/usage/assigning-ip-pools-per-node.md

 Starting from {{site.prodname}} {{site.min-versions.ip-pool-node-select}}, IP pools can be configured to restrict IP address assignment of workloads to specific Nodes.
-You may want to assign the IP pool to a specific Node in order to (insert VISA's use-case here).
+You may want to assign the IP pool to a specific Node in order to (insert use-case here).

 ### Purpose of this page